 Output Path – the default output path for the generation of output files from the current design project (*.PrjPcb).

 ECO Log Path – the default output path for ECO log files.

 Schematic Template Location – use this field to specify a directory in which to source schematic template files (*.SchDot, *.SchDoc) for the project.

 Use the browse icon to the right of each of the above fields to search for and select a different path/location.

 Open outputs after compile – enable to open files that were generated after compiling the design project.

-Timestamp folder - enable to create a timestamp folder for generated output.
+Timestamp folder – enable to create a timestamped folder for the generated output, such as a BOM report (Reports » Bill of Materials).
 The folder name is in the format <FolderName> Date Time where the <FolderName> is specified in the Output Path field and Date and Time are in the same format as your system settings.

-Use separate folder for each output type - enable to create separate folders for each output type generated for the design project.
-If you have opted to create a timestamp folder, separate folders will be created under that folder.
+Use separate folder for each output type – enable to create separate folders for each output type generated for the design project.
+This folder structure also will be represented in the Projects panel.